 It is also important that we are sensible when protecting our eyes from the sun.
 Working outdoors or long sessions of sunbathing can lead to lens damage from ultraviolet light.
-Simply by wearing sunglasses can we prevent the development and slow down the progression of cataracts.
+Simply by wearing sunglasses can we prevent the development and slow down the progression of the condition.

 Eat well.
 Exercise.
 Avoid bad habits.
 It really is that straightforward!
-Putting your health first will dramatically lower your risk of being affected by cataracts, and will help to protect your body from many other diseases too.
+Putting your health first will dramatically lower your risk of being affected by the condition, and will help to protect your body from many other diseases too.

 Find Out More: Cataract Surgery

-If you would like to find out what you can do about cataracts or are already suffering from cataracts and would like to find out more about cataract surgery at Advanced Vision Care, then why not call AVC TODAY on 0800 652 4878 and request your free information pack or book your consultation to find out how we can help you.
+If you would like to find out what you can do about this condition or are already suffering from it and would like to find out more about the surgery (click here for more information) at Advanced Vision Care, then why not call AVC today on 0800 652 4878 and request your free information pack or book your consultation to find out how we can help you.